 Student Activism, Strike, or Disorder In the event of student disorder, firm measures will be taken to minimize the disruption to the educational process.
-These measures may include notifying the superintendent, proper authorities, and parents/guardians.
-(Refer to District discipline handbook.)
+These measures may

 Student Support at Extracurricular Events The Central A&M Board of Education and Administration strongly encourage student attendance and support of extra-curricular events.
 Student verbal support of our teams is greatly appreciated and requested, but yelling at or harassing players, fans, coaches, or officials is not considered acceptable or appropriate behavior.
 Please be aware that your support of Central A&M teams is important and that your conduct reflects not only on you, but also on your team, school and community.